DerfOh/derfoh.github.io/_posts/2017-01-15-automated-golang-deployments.md

 CMD ["/app/main"]
 ```

-Now we just need to build and test our app and contianer replacing the repository owner and name where appropriate:
+Now we just need to build and test our app and container replacing the repository owner and name where appropriate:

 ```bash
 docker build -t . derfoh/golang-deploys-tutorial